CPC Definition - Subclass G01V

 Special adaptations of the techniques above for well-logging or for use during transport

 G01V 3/00 covers detecting and prospecting by electric or magnetic means, also if the prospecting is applied in boreholes.
-However, It does not cover the analysis of core samples, as taken from a borehole, which is covered by the appropriate classes in G01N.
+However, it does not cover the analysis of core samples, as taken from a borehole, which is covered by the appropriate classes in G01N.

 Investigating or analysing of materials by the use of electric, electro-chemical or magnetic means are classified in G01N 27/00.
 Investigating or analysing of materials by NMR are classified in G01N 24/00.